virtualritz/nsi-docs/docs/lua-api.rst

 -  ``arraylength`` – length of the array for each element.

    ..
 Note:
-       There is no ``count`` parameter in Lua since it can be deduced from the size of the provided data, its type and array length.
+       There is no ``count`` argument in Lua since it can be deduced from the size of the provided data, its type and array length.

-Here are some example of well formed parameters:
+Here are some example of well formed arguments:

 .. code-block:: lua
     :linenos: